15 Ways to Speed Up Your Slow PC: Boost Performance Now

 Operating System Upkeep

-Clean-Up Disk Space: Removing unnecessary files, temporary data, and old applications to free up disk space.
+Clean-Up Disk Space: Remove unnecessary files, temporary data, and old applications to free up disk space.
 Windows has a built-in program called Disk Cleanup that removes cookies, clears your cache, and removes junk files.
 To start Disk Cleanup,

 • Press Windows + R keys to open the Run program.